esamattis/piler/README.md

 # Awesome asset manager for Node.js and Express: node-pile

-Pile allows you to manage all JavaScript and CSS assets from one place.
-Pile is a named file that contains selected pieces of concatenated and minified JavaScript or CSS. *node-pile* will automatically render script- and style-tags for you.
+*node-pile* allows you to manage all your JavaScript and CSS assets cleanly directly from code.
+It will concatenate and minify them in production and it takes care of rendering the tags as every other proper asset manager.

+So why create a yet another asset manager?
+Because Node.js is special.
+In Node.js a JavaScript asset isn't just a pile of bits that is sent to the browser.
+It's code.
+It's code that can be also used in the server and I think that it's the job of asset managers to help with it.
+So in *node-pile* you can take code directly from your Javascript objects, not just from JavaScript files.

+Server-side code:

+    js.addOb({BROWSER_GLOBAL: {
+        aFunction: function() {
+            console.log("Hello I'm in the browser also.
+Here I have", window, "and other friends");
+        }
+    }});

+You can also tell *node-pile* to directly execute some function in the browser:

+    js.addExec(function() {
+        BROWSER_GLOBAL.aFunction();
+        alert("Hello" + window.navigator.appVersion);
+    });

 Currently *node-pile* works only with [Express], but other frameworks are planned as well.

-Pile is written following principles in mind:
+*node-pile* is written following principles in mind:

-  1. Creating best\* possible production setup for assets should be as easy as including script/link to a page.
+  * Creating best possible production setup for assets should be as easy as including script/link to a page.
+  * Namespaces.
+You don't want to serve huge blob of admin view code for all anonymous users.
-  1. Support any JS- or CSS-files.
+  * Support any JS- or CSS-files.
 No need to create special structure for your assets.
 Just include your jQueries or whatever.
-  1. Preprocessor languages are first class citizens.
+  * Preprocessor languages are first class citizens.
 Eg. Just change the file extension to .coffee to use CoffeeScript.
 That's it.
 No need to worry about compiled files.
-  1. Use heavy caching.
-Browser caches are killed automatically by changing the script url the the current hash sum of the asset.
+  * Use heavy caching.
+Browser caches are killed automatically using the hash sum of the assets.
-  1. Take advantage of special features of Node.js.
-Share server-side code easily with the browser.
-  1. Awesome development mode.
+  * Awesome development mode.
 Build-in support for live CSS reloading.

-\* By best I mean concatenating and minifying assets to a single download and caching that for good until it changes.

-Simple Express example
+Full example

     var createServer = require("express").createServer;
     var pile = require("pile");